rpede/tutorial-react-ci/README.md

 git pull
 ```

+> [!IMPORTANT]
-To make sure that your local version of main contains the merged changes.
+> To make sure that your local version of main contains the merged changes
+> before proceeding.

 ## 3. Lint